 How can I prevent eye strain caused by blue light?

 One way is to get digital protection with your glasses.
-This will help reduce your exposure to Harmful Blue Light as well as fatigue by digital devices.
+This will help reduce your exposure to blue light as well as reduce eye fatigue caused by digital devices.

 Do I need to have prescription to use digital protection lens technology?